speciationgenomics/speciationgenomics.github.io/_pages/13_statistical_phasing.md

 OUTPUT=${VCF%_u*}_phased
 ```

 With this taken care of, we are ready to run `shapeit`.
-Note that here we are running the program only for a single chromosome - this is the most practical (and sensible) way to phase - it makes it much easier to paralellise.
+Note that here we are running the program only for a single chromosome - this is the most practical (and sensible) way to phase - it makes it much easier to parallelise.

 We do this like so: